loginom/loginom-help-en-omegat/data/processors/transformation/java-script/output-table.md

 **Append()**

-Метод добавляет новую строку в выходной набор данных.
+The method enables to append the new row to the output data set.
 It does not have arguments.

 %/spoiler%